Owls live on every continent, except Antarctica and they have developed unique talents, depending upon the area that they live in.

-Since owls are considered nocturnal, at least most of them, they are usually very light sleepers.
+Since they are considered nocturnal, at least most of them, they are usually very light sleepers.
 Owls will perch with their body slouching and they will face forward.
 They sleep with their head turned up to 270 degrees without the blood supply being cut off from their brain.

 They have three different eyelids and their eyelids close when they are sleeping.
-Most owls are considered nocturnal so that means they sleep during the day and they begin their hunting at nighttime.
+Most are considered nocturnal so that means they sleep during the day and they begin their hunting at nighttime.

 What do owls drink?

 Owls usually do not really “drink.”
 Most of the time, owls get water or liquid from the animals that they eat.
 Each gram of fat that the bird digests equals up to one gram of water that they will get.

 When an owl is taking a bath, there is a chance that the owl will drink some of the water that they are bathing in.
 This means that they will take the extra water that they have and store it in their bodies for different times, just like they do food.

 Owls are hunters and they will eat almost anything that is alive that they can hunt, even snakes.
 The size of the snake that different owl species eat will depend on how big the owl is.